 Nugget ice (or sonic ice) is smaller and softer than cube ice.
 It is still an effective coolant and is hard enough to be dispensed without hand scooping, but soft and small enough to chew.
-Because nuggets are somewhat dry, they are great for blending.

-Countertop commercial ice machines are appropriate for low-volume ice requirements and can be used in nurses’ stations, resident self-service locations and therapy rooms.
+Countertop commercial ice machines are appropriate for low-volume ice requirements and can be used in nurses’ stations, patient self-service locations and therapy rooms.
 Touch-free options are available to reduce the risk of cross-contamination but require a specific hand placement on the drinking glass to activate the flow of ice.

 The listed maximum ice production is the most amount of ice a commercial ice machine is able to produce in 24 hours (based on 70°F air and 50°F incoming water temperature).
 Estimated maximum production capability of a commercial ice machine can be lowered by factors including:

 - A warm or overcrowded location

 Typically, you can estimate actual ice production at 85% of the unit’s listed maximum ice production.
 Hospital cafeterias use about 1lb of ice per person per day and an average of 10 lbs of ice for every patient bed.